Love Her But Don't Spoil Her!

 Permissiveness Does Not Help Children

-Parents do not help their children by being too permissive; overindulgence on the part of parents often produce young persons who are selfcentered, undisciplined and irresponsible.
+Parents do not help their children by being too permissive.
+Overindulgence on the part of parents often produces young persons who are self-centered, undisciplined and irresponsible.
 In fact, the development of positive character in children can be seriously hampered by over indulgent parenting.

 - Often parents seek to gain their children’s love by hastening to satisfy their demands.
 However, children gradually lose respect for parents who pander to their every whim .
 When parents bestow expensive gifts and vacations abroad upon undeserving children as a demonstration of their love, the consequence is that, at school, these children expect to be similarly rewarded with good marks for their poor effort.
 Indeed, students from such backgrounds often lack the motivation to achieve through their own efforts and application.

 - The habit of having their wants readily satisfied creates in young persons a lack of appreciation for possessions and lack of application towards duties.
-Consequently, they develop into self centred adults who believe that society owes them everything while they, in turn owe nothing.
+Consequently, they develop into self-centered adults who believe that society owes them everything while they, in turn owe nothing.

 - Another aspect of indulgent parenting is allowing children the freedom to do whatever they please at home.
 Sadly, when used to having their own way in the home, children grow to become young adults who have difficulty conforming to rules and regulations in the work environment .There is also the likelihood of dual personality; that is, such children tend to be one type of person in the home and a different person at school or, later in life, on the job.
 This can be dangerous in the sense that these persons have difficulty in understanding and affirming who they really are.